stephan-klein/supersonic/docs/supersonic/guides/architecture/communication/index.md

 A frequenly occuring pattern in an app is the need to navigate from the list of a document collection to the view of a single document.

 Eg. in the following we have a WebView that lists all documents in colleciton `beers`.
 Each of the beers have property `id` that identifies the document.
-When clicking to an document having id 42, the [super-navigate](/supersonic/api-reference/stable/components/super-navbar/) element is used to open the WebView `beers#show?id=42`, where `beers#show` identifies the WebView and rest of the url is a view parameter.
+When clicking to a document having id 42, the [super-navigate](/supersonic/api-reference/stable/components/super-navbar/) element is used to open the WebView `beers#show?id=42`, where `beers#show` identifies the WebView and rest of the url is a view parameter.

 ```html
 <ul class="list">